BerriAI/litellm/docs/my-website/docs/observability/openlit_integration.md

 ```

 ### Step 2: Initialize OpenLIT in your Application
-Integrating the OpenLIT into LLM applications is straightforward.
+Integrating OpenLIT into LLM applications is straightforward.
 Start monitoring for your LLM Application with just **two lines of code**:

 ```python
 import openlit